Start Free Trial Book a Demo

 1. Document360

-Document360 is a top consideration as an alternative for GitBook.
+Document360 is a top consideration as an alternative to GitBook.
 For everything you want to achieve with GitBook, Document360 also provides a solution.
-It has been developed especially with technical teams in mind who want the power of developer workflows combined with the ease of use of intuitive user interfaces.
+It has been developed especially for technical teams that want the power of developer workflows combined with the ease of use of intuitive user interfaces.

-Users of Document360 love the powerful analytics that come in-built with the platform, as well as the ability to integrate with Google Analytics for even deeper insights.
-Document360 is especially suited for API documentation with the ability to automatically generate your docs from your API definition files, and support for interactive code samples.
-Document360 is easy to use by both technical and non-technical team members alike.
+Users of Document360 love the powerful analytics built into the platform and the ability to integrate with Google Analytics for even deeper insights.
+Document360 is especially suited for API documentation, with the ability to automatically generate documents from API definition files and support for interactive code samples.
+It is easy to use by both technical and non-technical team members.

 Pros